-The scenarios for each of the key regions where the Consolidated Entity's ECL is derived have been set out in the following pages.
-Noting the diversity of possible scenarios and macroeconomic outcomes, and the continuing uncertainty regarding the implications of geopolitical events, broader inflationary pressures and the path of monetary policy, these scenarios represent plausible forward-looking views as at the reporting date.
+The scenarios for each of the key regions where the Consolidated Entity's ECL is derived have been set out on the following pages.
+Noting the diversity of possible scenarios and macroeconomic outcomes, and the continuing uncertainty regarding the implications of geopolitical events, emerging trade tensions, inflationary pressures and the path of monetary policy, these scenarios represent plausible forward-looking views as at the reporting date.